prachigauriar/Task/README.md

 [workflow addTask:taskA prerequisites:nil];
 ```

-In this workflow, task *A* is the lone task, with no prerequisites.
-To actually start the workflow,
-we send it the `‑start` message.
-This will in turn start `taskA`, and once it finishes successfully,
+When we’re ready to run the workflow, we can send it the `‑start` message.
+This will in turn start
-the workflow will finish.
+`taskA`, and once it finishes successfully, the workflow will finish.
+We can make this workflow

-We can make this workflow slightly more complex by adding a second task *B*, which only executes if
-*A* finishes successfully.
+slightly more complex by adding a second task *B*, which only runs if *A* finishes successfully.

 ![Workflow with two tasks in serial](Resources/Example-A%2BB.png)

-In this example, successful completion of *A* is a prerequisite to run *B*, presumably because *B*
+Here, successful completion of *A* is a prerequisite to run *B*, presumably because *B* depends on
-depends on the some result or side-effect of *A*.
-Modelling this workflow in code is straightforward:
+the result or some side-effect of running *A*.
+Modeling this workflow in code is straightforward:

 ```objc
 TSKWorkflow *workflow = [[TSKWorkflow alloc] initWithName:@"Workflow A+B"];